Screen Time

 Home Assistant

-Section titled “Home Assistant”Full integration in packages/screen_time.yaml:
+Section titled “Home Assistant”Integration in packages/screen_time.yaml:

 iOS Shortcuts (6 Siri Shortcuts)